chicbass/chicbass.github.io/aem_ex_3.md

 3. 50

 >23
->A client has multiple websites hosted in AFM, and AFM authors are responsible for making changes to the website's content.
+>A client has multiple websites hosted in AEM, and AEM authors are responsible for making changes to the website's content.
->AFM dispatcher caches these pages.
-When changes are made to the website, the client wants the cached content to be update4.
+>AEM dispatcher caches these pages.
+When changes are made to the website, the client wants the cached content to be update.
 >Which caching method can be used to update the cached content automatically?

 1. Content Updates